sbulav/sbulav.github.io/_posts/2022-11-16-truenas-ups-reporting.md

 ---

 I continue my adventures with TrueNas Scale.
 After [configuring UPS](https://sbulav.github.io/truenas/truenas-ups-huawei2000/)
-I wanted to see UPS graphs in the reporting page, but they were empty.
+I wanted to see the UPS graphs on the reporting page, but they were empty.

-As it turns out, now reporting for UPS is broken, and you have to dig deep to make it work due to following reasons:
+As it turns out, now reporting for UPS is broken, and you have to dig deep to make it work due to the following reasons:
-* CollectD Debian mainterners disabled nut plugin starting with 5.9 [changelog](https://metadata.ftp-master.debian.org/changelogs//main/c/collectd/collectd_5.12.0-7_changelog)
+* CollectD Debian maintainers disabled nut plugin starting with 5.9 [changelog](https://metadata.ftp-master.debian.org/changelogs//main/c/collectd/collectd_5.12.0-7_changelog)
-* NUT was removed from middlewared reporting plugin [commit](https://github.com/truenas/middleware/commit/70de86b75f055c801a61622618a9a35d2948297a)
+* NUT was removed from the middlewared reporting plugin [commit](https://github.com/truenas/middleware/commit/70de86b75f055c801a61622618a9a35d2948297a)

 Considering all that, I definitely wouldn't recommend spending time on it and making reporting work.
 But if you're ready for possible crashes or breaks on